Canker Sores

 Signs and Symptoms

 The oral mucosa is a specialized, delicate, thin layer of tissue.
 When it comes into contact with force, the mucosa can be peeled and damaged.
 In other words, the oral mucosa is sensitive to erosion and traumatic lesions can easily occur there.
 Many of the diseases that occur in the mouth, lips, cheeks, tongue, palate, and gingival mucosa occur in the form of canker sores.
 Aphthous ulcers can be single or multiple, symmetrical or irregular.
-The center of the aphtha is yellow-white in color, and the periphery is red and edematous.
+The center of the aphtha is yellow-white, and the periphery is red and edematous.

 The deepening of the erosion in the oral mucosa causes painful ulcers.
 Therefore, canker sores are usually painful lesions.
 The reason why they are painful is that the base of the wound goes down to the nerve endings under the mucous membrane.